purvaten/Heap-Manager/README.md

 Data Structures used

-Data is being stored in 2 main data structures :
+>> Data is being stored in 2 main data structures :
 	– Chunk structure
 	– Free Bin Array with Link List

-Chunk structure :
+>> Chunk structure :

-Memory is stored in the form of a chunk which has 3 main parts -
+>> Memory is stored in the form of a chunk which has 3 main parts -
-	- Header
+– Header
-	- Actual memory as requested by user
+– Actual memory as requested by user
-	- Footer
+– Footer

 – Header has following data -
 	- Size of the chunk (header size, footer size and actual memory size)
 	- Status of the chunk (whether free or in use)
 	- Pointer to address of adjacent chunk (next chunk in the link structure)
 – Actual memory -
 		- Stored in multiples of UnitSize (size of header/footer)
 – Footer has following data -
 		- Size of the chunk (header size, footer size and actual memory size)

-Free Bin Array with Link List :
+>> Free Bin Array with Link List :

 – We maintain a fixed size array where each index represents a bin with a pointer to a NULL terminitaed linked list
 – This is a linked list of chunks of the same size
 – If size of a certain chunk exceeds max size of array it is placed in the last bin

-Use of Footer
+>>Use of Footer

 – Size of previous chunk in memory is easy accessible due to Footer due to following -
 	- Size of header/footer is UnitSize and constant